argonne-lcrc/user-guides/docs/allocation-management/allocations.md

 - **GPUs per Node**: How many GPUs used in each node.
 - **Time in Hours**: The duration for which these nodes and GPUs are used.

-### Core Hours (Bebop Cluster)

-`Core Hours = Number of Nodes Used x Cores per Node x Time in Hours`

-- **Number of Nodes Used**: How many separate computing nodes are being used.
-- **Cores per Node**: Number of CPU cores in each node.
-- **Time in Hours**: Duration for which these nodes (and therefore the cores within them) are used.

-### Node Hours (Improv Cluster)
+### Node Hours (Improv and Bebop Clusters)

-Allocations on Improv are provided (and should be requested) in Node Hours.
-1 node on Improv has 128 CPU Cores.
+Allocations on Improv and Bebop are provided (and should be requested) in Node Hours.
+1 node on Improv has 128 CPU Cores, and 1 node on Bebop has 32 CPU Cores.
 When requesting or viewing your allocation(s), please take this into consideration.
 Balances, transactions and other sbank details displayed from sbank commands will update every 5 minutes.

 `Node Hours = Number of Nodes Used × Time in Hours`

 - **Number of Nodes Used**: The quantity of compute nodes utilized for the job.
 - **Time in Hours**: The duration for which these nodes are used.

-Improv currently allows for an *Overburn* of a project allocation.
+Improv and Bebop currently allow for an *Overburn* of a project allocation.
 Each allocation is allowed to use 10% over the granted allocation before getting an error message.
 Once the project allocation is exhausted, the following error message will be displayed when submitting a job:

 `qsub: Job violates queue and/or server resource limits`